zahanm/collect-beans/README.md

 ## `collect-beans`

-My collection of [Beancount](http://furius.ca/beancount/) importers and downloaders.
+My app for collecting and sorting through [Beancount](https://beancount.github.io/) transactions.
 Beancount is an implementation of [Plain Text Accounting](https://plaintextaccounting.org/).

-`collector.py` is the primary entrypoint to [Plaid](https://plaid.com)-backed fetch transactions → beancount entries.
+This uses [Plaid](https://plaid.com) to fetch transactions.

+See the respective READMEs in `bookkeeper/` to set up the app.

 ## Dependencies

-- 1Password CLI
+- 1Password CLI on the client machine
-- `pdftotext` - `brew install poppler`
+- Docker on the host that will be running this